-If any alarm in either process group is active, the Global Alarm status icon (A) is displayed in the status bar - see Fig. 4.3.
-If any active alarm in either process group is unacknowledged, the icon is surrounded by a flashing border (A).
+If any alarm in either process group is active, the Global Alarm status icon () is displayed in the status bar - see Fig. 4.3.
+If any active alarm in either process group is unacknowledged, the icon is surrounded by a flashing border ().

-Configuration Select the Configuration Level - see Section 7, page 65.
-Logging 🕨 🕨 Select the Logging Level - see Section 5.1, page 47.
-Sign Chart 🔹 🕨 Note.
+Select the Configuration Level - see Section 7, page 65.

+Note.
 Available only if 'Security system' is set to 'Advanced' (see Section 7.6.4, page 78) and the user's access privileges include 'e-Sign' (see page 82).

 Sign the chart electronically - see Section 4.4.1, page 37.

-Historical Review Select to view previously recorded data for the displayed group stored in the recorder's onboard memory.
-Note.
+Select to view previously recorded data for the displayed group stored in the recorder's onboard memory.

-- Use the and keys to move backwards and forwards through the recorded data. - Previously recorded data for the other group can be viewed if the group is enabled and displayed.
+- Use the ▲ and ▼ keys to move backwards and forwards through the recorded data. - Previously recorded data for the other group can be viewed if the group is enabled and displayed.

-Historical Review Active
+Historical Review